Three years ago, I finally got a handle on our electronics and wrote this post. (Sorry, the pictures were taken with a Blackberry!)

 So here is a rundown of who is using what and where we charge it.

-Abby has an iTouch and my old phone.
+Abby has an iTouch and my old iPad.

-Joey has an iTouch, an old iTouch, a phone, a school computer and has recently resurrected his Nintendo DS when I pulled out the games to sell!
+Joey has an iTouch, an old iTouch, a phone, a school computer, a school iPad, and he has recently resurrected his Nintendo DS when I pulled out the games to sell!

-Joey’s school computer is charged in the dining room and he handles the rest on his own.
+Joey’s school computer is charged in the dining room, and he handles the rest on his own.
+Oh, and yes, I can control the access he has to the internet device-by-device through our smart router.

-Hubby has a new Nook and a dumb smart phone.
-I can’t wait to get him an iPhone!
-He charges his phone with his wallet each night.
+Hubby has a new Nook and an iPhone.
+He charges his phone beside his wallet each night.

 I use my iPhone and laptop ALL day long.
 Both need recharging during the day.